-eBay is the second most influential online market place in the United States in terms of gross merchandise value and the fifth all over the world.
+eBay is the second most influential online marketplace in the United States in terms of gross merchandise value and the fifth all over the world.
 According to Forbes, eBay’s net revenue surged by 19.7 percent from 2016 to 2018.
 But, how does eBay work and brings money to the table?
 Let’s find out.

-Let’s have a look at some of the stats and facts to get an idea on how eBay does eBay work and brings money to the table.
+Let’s have a look at some of the stats and facts to get an idea of how does eBay work and makes money.

 Both buyers and sellers have a feedback option available to them where they can rate their respective transaction experiences.
 These ratings are reflected in the profiles of both buyers and sellers and have an obvious impact on people’s perception of a buyer or seller.

-eBay is one of the oldest surviving online businesses ever and it’s enjoying a highly successful run throughout, with profitable returns in almost every quarter since it became operational.
+eBay is one of the oldest surviving online businesses ever and it’s enjoying a highly successful run throughout with profitable returns in almost every quarter since it became operational.

 How has eBay achieved all that?

 The answer lies in the unique business idea that the company was built around, which is to: